Franklin D. Roosevelt Supreme Court candidates: Hugo Black nomination

 Soon after this setback, however, Roosevelt obtained his first opportunity to appoint a Supreme Court justice when conservative Van Devanter retired.
 Roosevelt wanted the replacement to be a "thumping, evangelical New Dealer" who was reasonably young, confirmable by the Senate, and from a region of the country unrepresented on the court.
 The three final candidates were Solicitor General Stanley Forman Reed, Indiana Senator Sherman Minton, and Alabama Senator Hugo Black.
 Roosevelt said Reed "had no fire", and Minton didn't want the appointment at the time.
 Black was a candidate from the South who as a senator had voted for all twenty-four of Roosevelt's major New Deal programs, and had been an outspoken advocate of the court-packing plan.
 Roosevelt admired Black's use of the investigative role of the Senate to shape the American mind on reforms, his strong voting record, and his early support, which dated back to 1933.

 On August 12, 1937, Roosevelt nominated Black to fill the vacancy.
 For the first time since 1853, the Senate departed from its tradition, which had been to confirm the appointment of a sitting senator without debate.
 Instead, it referred the nomination to the Judiciary Committee.
-Black was criticized by other senators and Newsweek for his bigotry, his cultural roots, and later when it became public, his Ku Klux Klan membership, but the committee recommended Black's confirmation by a vote of 13–4 on August 16.
+Black faced scrutiny from his fellow senators and Newsweek for his alleged bigotry, his cultural roots, and later when it became public, his Ku Klux Klan membership, but the committee recommended Black's confirmation by a vote of 13–4 on August 16.

 The next day, the full Senate considered Black's nomination.
 Rumors relating to Black's involvement in the Ku Klux Klan surfaced among the senators, and Democratic Senators Royal S. Copeland and Edward R. Burke urged the Senate to defeat the nomination.
 However, no conclusive evidence of Black's involvement was available at the time, so after six hours of debate, the Senate voted 63–16 to confirm Black; ten Republicans and six Democrats voted against Black.
 He resigned from the Senate and was sworn in as an associate justice two days later; Black would later explain that the haste in resigning was to avoid fallout from his Klan membership potentially going public.